-Even when powered off, most appliances and electronics plugged in to an outlet still use electricity.
-Unplugging appliances and electronics, including small kitchen appliances, lamps, gaming systems and electronic device chargers, when you're out of the house or at night can help save money and energy.
-For items that are used more frequently and for longer periods of time, including TVs, cable TV boxes, DVD players and computers, use a surge protector or a power strip.
-When you turn off the power switch on a surge protector or power strip, power to all devices plugged into that strip will be cut off.
+Most appliances and electronics plugged in to an outlet still use electricity, even when powered off.
+Unplugging appliances and electronics including small kitchen appliances, lamps, gaming systems, and electronic device charges when you're out of the house or at night can help save money and energy.
+For items that are used more frequently and for longer periods of time including TVs, cable TV